rero/rero-ils/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run the `rero-ils` dev server on `https://localhost:5000` and run `npm run start-admin-proxy` or `npm run start-public-search-proxy` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding